vionaaindah/kotliteProjectAPI/readme.md

 In your browser, go to `http://localhost:8000/admin` Log in to the admin site using the username and password you used when you ran createsuperuser.

+## 📌Deployment

+- If you want to deploy this app on Google App Engine Standard Environment click [here](https://github.com/SVeeIS/kotliteProjectAPI/blob/master/GAE.md)
+- If you want to deploy this app on Google Compute Engine click [here](https://github.com/SVeeIS/kotliteProjectAPI/blob/master/GCE.md)

+  note: if your total file is more than 10.000 files you can't deploy in Google App Engine Standard Environment

 **📌Documentation**

 API documentation can be seen here (Coming Soon)